peakshift/bitcoin-ux/payments/_intro.md

 ### Input and outputs

 In a Bitcoin wallet, funds are often not held in a single address, but more commonly in one address per transaction where you received bitcoin.
 When you are making a transaction you need to specify which of your addresses should be the source of the funds.
-If you need to spend more than what a single address holds, you can speficy several.
+If you need to spend more than what a single address holds, you can  several.
 These are called *inputs* to the transaction.

-Likewise, you need to speficy the destination address, or addresses for the transaction.
-These are callet *outputs*.
+Likewise, you need to  the destination address, or addresses for the transaction.
+These are called *outputs*.
 Should there be more bitcoin in the inputs than are needed for the transaction, a new address will be created in your wallet for the change, often called a *change output*.

 The bitcoin you use in a payment can leak information to the previous entities you have received payments from.
 Because of this structure, choosing to optimise for privacy, lower transaction fees, or speed are things you need to consider when designing a payment expereince.